About Duke's Research Data Repository

 Pricing for Storage

-These costs will be updated annually to reflect any changes in costs and can be used for project and grant budgets.
+These costs are charged as a one-time transaction and are reviewed and updated annually as storage costs may change over time.
 These costs reflect the direct cost of storage only.
-The Libraries cannot charge for administrative overhead or indirect costs.
+The Libraries do not charge for administrative overhead or indirect costs.

 The Duke University Libraries has outlined its commitment to the long-term preservation and persistent access to the University's digital assets curated in the RDR within the DUL Preservation Policy.
 The primary preservation strategies include bit-level preservation including fixity checking and version control, multiple disparate copies, file formats and obsolescence management, and information security.
 To learn more, consult the complete Preservation Policy.